idamariasofie/rock-paper-scissors/README.md

 and by looking at code structure in Stick Kick project by Adam Gilroy
 <https://github.com/adamgilroy22/stick-kick>

+ChatGPT for suggestion on how to implement createElement function to display winning image after each draw.

 - Instructions on how to create game messages for user:
 Stick Kick project by Adam Gilroy https://github.com/adamgilroy22/stick-kick